MicrosoftDocs/Azure-RMSDocs.it-it/Azure-RMSDocs/rms-client/fci-script.md

 .SYNOPSIS
      Helper script to protect all file types using the Azure Rights Management service and FCI.
 .DESCRIPTION
-     Protect files with the Azure Rights Management service and Windows Server FCI, using an RMS template ID.
+     Protect files with the Azure Rights Management service and Windows Server FCI, using an RMS template ID and RMS Protection module minimum version 2.2.0.0.
 #>
 param(
             [Parameter(Mandatory = $false)]